openjs-foundation/cross-project-council/project-resources/MEMBER_TRAVEL_FUND.md

   * Time period for which the allocation will be in use
   * Brief description
 * The CPC will review and approve if appropriate
-* At the completion of the event/allocation period or when re*imbursement is to be paid out the project will PR in the approvals into the appropriate year's file.
+* At the completion of the event/allocation period or when re-imbursement is to be paid out the project will PR in the approvals into the appropriate year's file.
 This PR will be approved and landed by CPC members.
 Due to the pre*approval of the request from the project